needle-mirror/com.unity.visualeffectgraph/Documentation~/Operator-LoadTexture3D.md

 ## Limitations

-This is a GPU only Operator and therefore does not work when plugged into **Spawn Context** ports.
+This is a GPU only operator and therefore does not work when plugged into **Spawn Context** ports.